veloqueen/djangoproject/README.md

 > $ conda activate nameofyourprojectorisitenv
 this will be advised by terminal itself

-$ django-admin startproject your-wished-name .
+`django-admin startproject your-wished-name . `
    (dot at the end so that it's created in a directory you're in

     * Add Pycharm interpreter locally: